smithjd/sql-pet/docs/11-elementary-queries.md

 * DBI / RPostgres packages
 * R tools like glimpse, skimr, kable.
-* examining dplyr queries (show_query on the R side v EXPLAIN on the PostgreSQL side)
 * Tutorials like: https://suzan.rbind.io/tags/dplyr/
 * Benjamin S. Baumer, A Grammar for Reproducible and Painless Extract-Transform-Load Operations on Medium Data: https://arxiv.org/pdf/1708.07073